 Adding a website from admin view

 If the IIS application is configured to respond to any host name, then new sites can easily be launched from the CMS administration view, without any additional configuration needed.
 To define multiple sites, go to the Config tab > Manage Websites.
 You can add new sites and update existing sites.
 The website URL acts as a default URL to the website, in cases where links are generated to the website.
-The host name is used to map host names to sites and optionally a specific language.

 Only a start page and a URL for the new site is needed.
 The URL and start page are stored in the database, and new sites will automatically be provisioned.
 When launching new sites you can also configure them to use site-specific assets if desired.
 For instance when creating a campaign website, editors may want to store assets in folders only available to that specific campaign site.